ArgonDesign/alogic/doc/widths.md

 [infer the width](types.md#unsized-integer-types) of the unsized value to be the required width.
 Note however that width inference never changes the signedness of the value provided.
-Values with an unsized type are always compile time constant do width inference will either always succeed, or the compiler will raise an error if the value cannot be represented by the target type.
+Values with an unsized type are always compile time constant so width inference will either always succeed, or the compiler will raise an error if the value cannot be represented by the target type.